marwynnsomridhivej/marwynnbot/README.md

 ## Commands
 WIP, for an updated list, add the bot and do `m!help`.

+For a guide on all commands and their usages, I will be updating [MarwynnBot's GitBook page](https://marwynn.gitbook.io/marwynnbot/)

 Commands are separated into categories that determine a command's function.
 Below is a list that will be updated frequently as the bot's functionality grows.